Greenland Ministry Facility

 Project Details

 Greenland is a land of large numbers.
 It is the world’s largest island – 2,175,000 square kilometers (approx. 840,000 square miles) – in area.
-Of this area – 1,830,000 square kilometers (approx. 780,000 square miles) lies permanently under the icecap.
-Length from north to south is nearly 2,700 kilometers (approx. 1.600 miles) and east to west it has a maximum width of 1,000 kilometers (approx. 600 miles).
+Of this area, 1,830,000 square kilometers (approx. 780,000 square miles) lie permanently under the icecap.
+Length from north to south is nearly 2,700 kilometers (approx. 1.600 miles), and from east to west, it has a maximum width of 1,000 kilometers (approx. 600 miles).

 In terms of religious history, Greenland was sighted by Norsemen c.
-975AD, and approx. 982 settlers from Iceland came to Greenland.
-In 1410AD all connection between Scandinavia and Greenland ceased and the Scandinavian settlements disappeared.
+975 AD, and approximately 982 settlers from Iceland came to Greenland.
+In 1410 AD, all connections between Scandinavia and Greenland ceased and the Scandinavian settlements disappeared.
 Around 1715-20, a Lutheran pastor, Hans Egede, wanted to find the old Norsemen and bring them into the truth, as proclaimed by Lutherans.
-He travelled to Greenland with permission from the Danish King, and worked there from 1721-1736, but he found no Norsemen.
-He worked with the indigenous community, and all Greenland became Lutheran.
-In 1953, Greenland ceased to be a colony, and became a part of Denmark.
+He traveled to Greenland with permission from the Danish King and worked there from 1721-1736, but he found no Norsemen.
+He worked with the indigenous community, and all of Greenland became Lutheran.
+In 1953, Greenland ceased to be a colony and became a part of Denmark.

-The purchase of this facility will reduce the monthly costs of the Greenlanders of Greenland Project by approx. $3,500, as the cost of housing is so high in Nuuk due to the limited availability of housing in Greenland.
+The purchase of this facility will reduce the monthly costs of the Greenlanders of Greenland Project by approximately $3,500, as the cost of housing is high in Nuuk due to the limited availability of housing in Greenland.
 This will greatly ease the fundraising for the VMCs assigned to the Greenlanders of Greenland Project.

 Funding Needed

-To fully fund the stated objectives, AFM will need your help to raise $400,000 dollars for the purchase of this facility.
+To fully fund the stated objectives, AFM will need your help to raise $400,000 for the purchase of this facility.
 Thank you for your generous support.

 Budget